Greg Gagne (wrestler): World Wrestling Entertainment and its predecessors (1977-1980, 2006)

-Other promotions
+Other promotions (1973-1988)

 Apart from the WWF, Gagne made rare appearances in other territories, though many of these appearances would be the result of talent exchanges with the AWA.

+In the Fall of 1973, he worked in Japan for International Wrestling Enterprise.

 In 1976, Gagne would make his first appearance in wrestling outside his father's promotion, appearing at a Central States Wrestling (CSW) event, where Gagne teamed up with Pat O' Connor to take on the team of Baron von Raschke and Ernie Ladd.

 Gagne's final appearance in CSW was when Gagne teamed up with Jim Brunzell to defeat the team of Bennie Ramirez and Moose Morowski.

 Gagne would make multiple appearances through the course of 1977 and 1978 at NWA St. Louis Wrestling and Maple Leaf Wrestling, where he often would be paired up with Jim Brunzell to defend their AWA World Tag Team Titles.

 Gagne would later appear in the Memphis-based Continental Wrestling Association (CWA), where he and Brunzell would successfully defend their titles against the team of Frankie Laine and Mike Boyer.

 Through the course of 1982 and 1984, Gagne would often travel to Japan and make appearances for All Japan Pro Wrestling, where he would team with Jim Brunzell as well.

 On May 11, 1984, Gagne and Brunzell appeared at a Georgia Championship Wrestling event, where they defeated the team of Jimmy Duke and Rooster Griffin.

 On September 19, 1985, Gagne appeared at a Jim Crockett Promotions event, where he teamed up with Sgt.
 Slaughter (as Brunzell by the time had left the AWA for the WWF) to take on the team of Nick Bockwinkel and Larry Zbyszko.
 Bockwinkel and Zbyszko would win the match by disqualification.

 Gagne's last appearance outside the AWA would come in 1988, at a CWA event, where he defeated Terry Adonis.